 As Openlands restores ecological sites and natural areas, we focus on wetlands restoration projects, and we capitalize on our impact by prioritizing restoration of headwater sites – the habitats that form the origins of our region’s rivers and streams.
-Over the decades we have developed strong expertise in cutting-edge ecological restoration in order to restore the diversity and beauty of native prairie, woodland, and wetland ecosystems.
+Over the decades we have developed strong expertise in cutting-edge ecological restoration in order to restore the diversity and beauty of native prairie, woodland, wetland, and ravine ecosystems.
 As our regional knowledge of habitat restoration has improved over the decades, so too has our knowledge of green infrastructure grown through research and studies.

 In addition to water benefits, restoration is creating both short and long-term economic benefits, which when added together, exceed $44 million for the Deer Grove East restoration.
 For more information on these reports, please email firstname.lastname@example.org.

 Full Report: Economic Valuation Study: Deer Grove East